-And to our dear friend Banquo, whom wc miss; Would he were here! to all, and him, we thirst, And all to all.
+Your noble friends do lack you.
+Macb.
+I do forget.
+Do not muse at me, my most worthy friends; I have a strange infirmity, which is nothing To those that know me.
+Come, love and health to all; Then I 'll sit down.
+Give me some wine, fill full.
+85 I drink to the general joy o' the whole table, And to our dear friend Banquo, whom we miss; Would he were here! to all and him we thirst, And all to all.
 Lords.
 Our duties, and the pledge.

-Re-enter Ghost.
+90 Re-enter Ghost.
 Macb.
 Avaunt! and quit my sight! let the earth hide thee!
-Thy bones are marrowless, thy blood is cold; Thou hast no speculation in those eyes Which thou dost glare with!
+Thy bones are marrowless, thy blood is cold; Thou hast no speculation in those eyes Which thou dost glare with.
 Lady M. Think of this, good peers, But as a thing of custom: 'tis no other; Only it spoils the pleasure of the time.
 Macb.
-What man dare, I dare: Approach thou like the rugged Russian bear, 100 The arm'd rhinoceros, or the Hyrcan tiger; Take any shape but that, and my firm nerves Shall never tremble: or be alive again, And dare me to the desert with thy sword; † If trembling I inhabit then, protest me The baby of a girl.
+What man dare, I dare: 95 Approach thou like the rugged Russian bear, The arm'd rhinoceros, or the Hyrcan tiger; Take any shape but that, and my firm nerves Shall never tremble: or be alive again, And dare me to the desert with thy sword; If trembling I inhabit then, protest me 100 476 The baby of a girl.
 Hence, horrible shadow!
 Unreal mockery, hence!
-[Ghost vanishes.
+[Exit Ghost.
 Why, so: being gone, I am a man again.
 Pray you, sit still.
 Lady M. You have displaced the mirth, broke the good meeting, With most admired disorder.
-Can such things be, 110 And overcome us like a summer's cloud, Without our special wonder?
-You make me strange Even to the disposition that I owe, When now I think you can behold such sights, And keep the natural ruby of your cheeks, When mme is blanch'd with fear.
+Macb.
+Can such things be, And overcome us like a summer's cloud, Without our special wonder?
+You make me strange Even to the disposition that I owe, When now I think you can behold such sights, 110 And keep the natural ruby of your cheeks, When mine is blanch'd with fear.
+Ross.
 What sights, my lord?
-Ross.
-Lady M. I pray you, speak not; he grows worse and worse; Question enrages him.
-At once, good night: Stand not upon the order of your going, But go at once.
-Good night; and better health 120 Len.
-Attend his majesty!
-A kind good night to all!
-Lady M. [Exeunt all but Macbeth and Lady M. It will have blood; they say, blood will have blood: Stones have been known to move and trees to Augurs and understood relations have forth
+Lady M. I pray you, speak not; he grows worse and worse; 115